marklogic-community/corb2/METRICS.md

 * **How can I log the job metrics to the Marklogic error log?**
     * Logging can be enabled by setting METRICS-TO-ERROR-LOG property in options.
-        + Ex: **METRICS-TO-ERROR-LOG=info**
+        + Eg: **METRICS-TO-ERROR-LOG=info**
-        + Startup message is logged when CoRB job startsup and detailed metrics are logged when the job finishes.
+        + Startup message is logged when CoRB job starts up and detailed metrics are logged when the job has finished.
 * **How can I set the log level when logging metrics to the Marklogic error log?**
     * METRICS-TO-ERROR-LOG property has the following possible values:
       +  *none,emergency,alert,critical,error,warning,notice,info,config,debug,fine,finer,finest.*